-This December, when it comes to curling up on the couch with a good book or a nostalgic holiday flick, look no further than one of the Tallahassee libraries!
+Whether you’re looking to curl up on the couch with a good book or gather the whole family for movie night, you may need to make a trip to one of the Tallahassee libraries!
 Currently, Tallahassee is home to 7 public libraries:

 - Leroy Collins Leon County Public Library